turgu1/maison/Readme.md

 reason    | The reason for startup (hardware reset type).
 VBAT      | This is the Battery voltage.
 This parameter is optional.
 Its presence depend on the *VOLTAGE_CHECK* feature.
 See the description of the [Feature Mask](#feature-mask).

-The harware reset reason come from the ESP8266 reset information:
+The hardware reset reason come from the ESP8266 reset information:

 value | description
 :----:|------------